karyna2016-tech/hello-world/README.md

 Hello Humans

-My name is Karyna and I am a mother of 3, and studying software development.
+My name is Karyna.
+I am a mother of 3 and studying software development.